PRO-2684/ucas/README.md

     ucas-iclass courses [-s <session-file>]
     ```

-- 📃 Schedule: Get schedule for a specific date or week.
+- 📃 Schedule: Get schedule for a specific date or week, defaulting to today.

     ```bash
     ucas-iclass schedule [-d <date>] [-w] [-s <session-file>]
     ```

-- ✅ Checkin: Check-in for a specific schedule by id or uuid.
+- ✅ Checkin: Check-in for a specific schedule by id or uuid, defaulting to current schedule if any.

     ```bash
     ucas-iclass checkin [<id_or_uuid>] [-s <session-file>]